 Quantity Description 2 Banana Plug female panel mount connectors.
 They are probably different colors, likely one red and one black, or they might not be.
 The color doesn't matter.
-2 Single pole, double throw (SPDT) slide switches.
+3 Single pole, double throw (SPDT) slide switches.
+They have evenly spaced pins.
+2 Single pole, triple throw (SP3T) slide switches.
+They have a gap in the pins.
 16 M3 x 6mm philips head screws 16 M3 nuts 1 Halibut Electronics sticker (In my humble opinion, the most important part)